 I'm Sanath Kumar P Sapre — an embedded systems engineer with a background in Linux-based camera pipelines, video streaming, and system-level integration.
 GStreamer, V4L2, RTSP, WebRTC on ARM targets is where I come from.

-The past few years have taken me away from kernel work.
+I stepped away from kernel work for a few years.
 This site is me finding my way back — rebuilding from the ground up, in public, one driver at a time.
 I think there's more value in showing the process than in presenting a polished portfolio.